-23. Provisions
+22. Provisions

-As of December 31, 2019 and 2018, there were no operating tax contingencies outstanding.
+As of December 31, 2020 and 2019, there were no provisions outstanding.

-24. Commitments and contingencies
+23. Commitments and contingencies

 We are involved in various claims and lawsuits arising in the normal course of business, including proceedings involving tort and other general liability claims, and workers' compensation and other employee claims.
 Most occurrences involving liability and claims of negligence are covered by insurance with solvent insurance carriers.
 We recognize a liability when we believe the loss is probable and reasonably estimable.
 We currently believe that the ultimate outcome of such lawsuits and proceedings will not, individually or in the aggregate, have a material effect on our Consolidated Financial Statements.